 - Protect your eyes in the kitchen.
 The kitchen is full of eye irritants, from the oils in chili powder to cooking vapors and steam.
 If something irritates your eye, flush it with cool water.
 If it’s still bothering you, see a doctor.

 The goal of Total Point Urgent Care is to be a convenient healthcare resource for our community.
 Providing immediate medical care at a fraction of the cost of an emergency room, each neighborhood urgent care clinic in our network offers warm, efficient, personalized care.
-At our locations in Texas and Arizona, our on-site technology and services include urgent care walk ins, primary care, specialty care, routine check-ups, flu shots and other vaccinations, COVID-19 testing, and onsite lab and x rays.
+At our locations in Texas, our on-site technology and services include urgent care walk ins, primary care, specialty care, routine check-ups, flu shots and other vaccinations, COVID-19 testing, and onsite lab and x rays.
 Soon, we’ll even offer virtual visits so that our patients can choose telecare instead of risking a trip to the clinic.
 For convenient medical care, visit one of our locations or contact us through our website.